StackVista/stackstate-docs/configure/anomaly-detection/export-anomaly-feedback.md

 {% endtab %}
 {% endtabs %}

-## Send exported feedback to the StackState team
+## Send exported feedback

-When requested, exported feedback can be sent on to the StackState team using a secure fileshare.
+When requested, feedback exported from StackState can be sent on to the StackState team.
+Instructions on how to do this using a secure fileshare will be provided to you.
 All data received will be handled in accordance with the StackState security policy.

 {% hint style="warning" %}
 **Note that any user comments will be included in the exported feedback.** These comments are very useful, but should not contain any sensitive information.